 - a large hutch attached to a large outdoor rabbit run

-- a Wendy house or shed, with a large outdoor run attached
+- a shed or large children's playhouse connected to a large outdoor run attached

 - an aviary, with a shelter attached or which sits inside